 In case you want to learn more about dividend investing, here are some articles you might find useful.

-The first step when it comes to dividend growth investing and building your dividend portfolio is to determine how to start investing in dividend-paying stocks.
 Eliminating stocks by looking at the different financial numbers is important but it is just as important to learn how to read the annual and quarterly reports.
 For Canadian dividend investors, you must understand how to build your portfolio so it can be as tax efficient as possible.

 For further reading, please take a look at the following two FAQ’s I have put together: